BrettFraley/BrettFraley.github.io/_posts/2024-01-22-on-enabling-incredible-productivity-through -software-organization-and-simplicity.md

 On Enabling Incredible Productivity Through Software, Organization, & Simplicity (KISS)

 ### Introduction
-This article is about being productive, making progress that counts, completing tasks and projects, finishing that next course, reading that next book.
+This article is about being productive, making progress that counts, completing tasks, projects, and finishing that next course or reading that next book.
 It isn't advice on setting or reaching goals.
-It is about identifying what works for you or an organization to enable the ability to reach goals.
+It is about identifying what works for you or your organization to enable and optimize the ability to reach heightened levels of productivity.
 It is about clearing the path from obstacles and then upgrading your mode of transport along said path.

-The first half is the sections on drive and passion, and lost notes.
-The second half is for anyone who uses software daily in their career, creative, or hobby work (which is practically everyone!)

-It is about becoming incredibly productive and organized through software.
-It is also a bit of a personal retrospective on simplicity, good concise tools, and tips for software engineers.
+The first half is the sections Clutter Out | Incredible Productivity In, The Need For Drive & Passion Amongst Mere Lists, and The Turbulent Sea of Lost Notes In Bottles.

+The second half is for anyone who uses software daily in their career, creative projects, and school or hobby work, which is practically everyone!
+Becoming incredibly productive and organized through software doesn't mean a separate tool or service for every job.
+I write about digital simplicity, good tools, tips for software engineers, and customizing your daily use of software in ways that may bring joy and peace of mind to your work. ***Note: I will be posting a more thorough standalone article on this topic, open source, Linux, and the arsenal of some lesser known software development tools I recommend and will link to it here and on my website once complete - @TODO! :)***

 As of this writing, we are 3 weeks into the month of January 2024.
 Goals, tasks, notes, schedules, emails, browser tabs, diagrams, charts, and ideas abound!